 Science

-Our research is focused on severe mental disorders, including bipolar disorder (BD), schizophrenia (SCZ) and major depression (MDD), with emphasis on neural development and biological underpinnings.
+Our research is focused on molecular neurobiology in the context of severe mental disorders, including bipolar disorder (BD), schizophrenia (SCZ) and major depression (MDD).
 In specific we are interested in how disturbances in the development of neural networks lead to manifest psychiatric illness.
 Family based studies have revealed high heritability in primarily SCZ and BD (up to 80%) and thus genome-wide association studies have resulted in multiple associated SNPs.
 One of the repeatedly found SNPs lie in the intronic region of the calcium channel gene CACNA1C.
-We have multiple IPS lines of both healthy controls and BD patients with known variants of this SNP.
-We are also planning for harvesting skin cells from SCZ patients.
-As BD and SCZ show strong similarities with regards to genetics and partially also clinic, we plan to compare IPS derived neurons from SCZ with BD patients.
+We have multiple iPS lines of both healthy controls and BD patients with known variants of this SNP.
+We are also interested in potential splice variants of CACNA1C and try to find novel variants together with professor Paul Harrison in Oxford and Pantazis group at Linköping University.

 Please see publications for more detailed information on previous work.